supervisely/developer-portal/app-development/neural-network-integration/inference/pose-estimation.md

 It **must** return exactly a list of `sly.nn.PredictionKeypoints` objects for compatibility with Supervisely format.
 Your code should just wrap the model predictions: `sly.nn.PredictionKeypoints(class_name, point_labels, point_coordinates)`.

+**A Keypoints Template**

-**About KeypointsTemplate:** in `predict()` we used a `self.keypoints_template`.
+In the `predict()` above we have used a `self.keypoints_template`.
 It is a `sly.geometry.graph.KeypointsTemplate` object, just a graph of keypoints.
-You may inspect script `src/keypoints_template.py` where it is creating.
-Here is a shorted version of it:
+You can think of it as a skeleton of an object.
+For example, a human has a skeleton graph that is different for a cat's one.
+You may inspect the full code in `src/keypoints_template.py` where it is creating.
+Here is a shorted version of that:

 ```python
 from supervisely.geometry.graph import KeypointsTemplate